abdougrou/abdougrou/README.md

 ## I'm a Student Developer!!

 - 📚 I'm in my 4th year of a bachelor's degree in computer engineering in Polytechnique Montréal
-- 🔭 I am looking for a winter internship/job 2024
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything about data/ai
 - ⚡ Fun fact: I love to draw and design ✍ (you can check be.net/abdougrou 😁)

 ### Connect with me: